quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 Packaging is critical for adoption
 * Agreement that getting setuptools to work for Aquilon installation/upgrade would be great step forward
+* Managing upgrades across schema upgrades can be difficult.
+It would be a good idea to have multiple versions installable on a host to make managing schema changes easier, similar to the way postgres does it.
+This brings it closer to how things are managed at MS which should reduce barrier to making good packages.

 ### Tooling around Aquilon